dylan-shao/ML-coursera-machine-learning/machine-learning-ex1/README.md

     Predicted price of a 1650 sq-ft, 3 br house (using normal equations):
      $293081.464335

-**Compare the result** get from the Gradient Descent result **293236.305203** and Normal Equation result **293081.464335**, they are pretty close, and if you adding the iteration, the gradient descent result will get more close to the normal equation result: try increase the `num_iters` to 1000, you will get result **293083.696778**
+**Compare the result** get from the Gradient Descent result **293236.305203** and Normal Equation result **293081.464335**, they are pretty close, and if you increase the iteration, the gradient descent result will get more close to the normal equation result:

+try increase the `num_iters` to 1000, you will get result **293083.696778**